 Ray found that with 15 uncorrelated assets in your portfolio then you reduce your risk by around 80%.
 It’s possible to do this while maintaining the same level of return.

-While we don’t trade many different asset classes, we do trade around 25 different currencies at any one time.
+While we don’t trade many different asset classes, we do however trade around 30 different currencies at any one time.
 Crucially, the vast majority are low correlated, though it’s important to note all currencies have some correlation at any given time.
 It is impossible for all 30 currency pairs to go to zero at any one time unlike stocks and some other asset classes.

 We also trade multiple different strategies at the same time.
 This lowers the correlation further and reduces the risk.

-Systemic risk is the possibility that in event at a company level could treat us via instability or complete collapse of an entire industry or economy.
+Systemic risk is the possibility that an event at the company level could trigger severe instability or complete collapse of an entire industry or economy.
 Systemic risk was one of the main contributing factors to the financial crisis of 2008.
 Companies considered to be a systemic risk are the ones that most people call “too big to fail”.

 These large institutions make up a large portion of the economy and are highly interconnected with other companies or a single source, which creates systemic risk.

 An example of a company that was a systemic risk was the Lehman brothers which was tightly integrated into the US economy, so when it collapsed it created problems throughout the financial system and economy of the US.

 Systemic risk exists whether you are trading currencies or not and there is no real way of mitigating it other than diversifying your portfolio across many industries and geographies.

-In keeping with our philosophy of not being single source dependant, we give clients the option to trade with a number of ASIC regulated brokers, which helps to reduce the business risk that a single broker may be impacted systematic risk.
+In keeping with our philosophy of not being single source dependant, we give clients the option to trade with a number of ASIC regulated brokers, which helps to reduce the business risk that a single broker may be impacted by systematic risk.

 Many people sometimes incorrectly assume that the length of time a trader has traded is a good indication of how well it will perform in the future.
 Time is one factor of statistical significance.